hosseinmang/banking_Java_Api/DEMO.md

 ## 2. Install Prerequisites
 - Java 17 or higher
-- Maven 3.6 or higher (already included in this repo as `apache-maven-3.9.5`)
+- Maven 3.6 or higher

 ---